madrilene/lenesaile.com/src/en/blog/2022-10-26-wordpress.md

 Also, a lot of clients have worked with the WordPress backend before and they are comfortable with it.

 ## What’s there to dislike?

+The following thoughts refer to working with Wordpress in the backend _and_ frontend, not to a solution as headless CMS.

 ### You have to do it their way